Things to do in Jekyll Island came on my radar before I even knew the name of the destination.

 7:30am: Room Service Breakfast

-We set our alarms for early wake up on Sunday because we knew we’d have to wait about 30 minutes for room service to arrive (which is totally normal for any hotel, including meal prep and delivery).
+We set our alarms for an early wake-up on Sunday because we knew we'd have to wait about 30 minutes for room service to arrive (which is totally normal for any hotel, including meal prep and delivery).

-We ordered their smoked salmon platter, and extra bagel and coffee.
+We ordered their smoked salmon platter, an extra bagel, and coffee.
 (The salmon platter was plenty enough for two people.)

 9:00am: Ocean Club pool and beach time